-California is experiencing another cycle of drought, and EBMUD was in a Stage 4 critical drought in fiscal year 2015.
+California has experienced a historic cycle of drought.
+After escalating requests for customer conservation beginning with voluntary 10 percent in February 2014, EBMUD declared a Stage 4 Critical Drought in April 2015.
 EBMUD continued to address the East Bay's needs for water with a combination of aggressive conservation and drought water supplies from water transfers and purchases, resulting in adequate water supply.

-EBMUD called for customers to cut back water use to preserve water supplies and instituted mandatory conservation regulations in line with state requirements.
-EBMUD customers converted lawns to low-water use landscapes, installed low-flow toilets, reduced outdoor watering, fixed leaks and used recycled water.
-As a result, EBMUD's conservation surpassed the Governor's mandated goal to reduce water use.
-To increase our supply, EBMUD purchased drought supply of Sacramento River water for the second time through a contract with the United States Bureau of Reclamation Central Valley Project and via the Freeport Regional Water Facility.
+EBMUD instituted mandatory conservation regulations in line with state requirements.
+Customers converted lawns to low-water use landscapes, installed low-flow toilets, reduced outdoor watering, fixed leaks and used recycled water.
+As a result, EBMUD's conservation surpassed Governor Jerry Brown's mandated goal to reduce water use by 20 percent - in fact, customers conserved 24 percent compared to 2013 and demonstrated a record-breaking interest in all rebate programs, choosing WaterSmart landscapes over thirsty lawns and making household efficiency upgrades a best practice.

+To increase supply in fiscal year 2015, EBMUD purchased drought supplies from the Sacramento River for the second time through a contract with the United States Bureau of Reclamation Central Valley Project via the Freeport Regional Water Facility.
 To bridge the gap when Central Valley Project supplies were cut, EBMUD purchased water from other Sacramento Valley agencies.
 The additional water purchased from these sources increased EBMUD's water treatment and operating cost which was offset by a temporary drought surcharge.
-To save valuable water, reduces repair costs and limit customer inconveniences resulting from pipe breaks, the District also has an aggressive leak detection program that uses innovative technology to detect underground leaks. .